Staying Power

 Written by John Deacon, Remixed by John Deacon

-An improvement over the album version.
-This version cuts out some of the instrumental sections of the album version and remixes together quite nicely.
+This single remix is actually an improvement over the album mix.
+This version cuts out some of the instrumental sections of the album version and remixes it together quite nicely.
 In general, the song sounds much better (much like the Pain Is So Close To Pleasure single remix was better than the album version).
-This one deserves a CD release.
-The technically savvy can also rip this from the Queen GVH2 DVD (the video uses the audio from this remix version).
+This version finally saw its first CD release with 2009's The Singles Collection Volume 2.
+It is now more widely available on the 2011 Deluxe Hot Space CD.
+The single stalled out at number 40 on the UK chart.

 Back Chat (Demo) 4:35